TestDrive

 This page shows Users that are available to be entitled to the Assignment by searching Active Directory for Users/User Groups.
 The current entitlement is listed under the Selected Users/User Groups.
 Click Cancel.

-On the left menu, click on the VDI & App Volumes section.
 This Assignments page lists the current VDI desktops and applications.
 VDI is a great option when end-users require an isolated desktop to make independent changes on their individual machine, or when sensitive data is being accessed.
-Hit the NEW button > Microsoft Azure.

 The settings page for the New Desktop Assignment opens.
 In the VDI desktop assignment, both dedicated and floating desktops are supported.
 In the Assignment Name field, enter a desired name, then select the Pod at the bottom and hit the NEXT button.